marcuspimenta/BESTV/README.md

 It is a easy way to find the best TV content, the top movies, series... all of that in your TV.

-The goal of the project is to be a guide line about Android TV, that shows how to use the Leandback library from Google.
+The goal of the project is to be a guide line about Android TV, that shows how to use the Leanback library from Google.
 The project also uses the popular libraries and tools from the Android ecosystem.

 The main widgets from Android TV are used: `BrowseSupportFragment`, `SearchSupportFragment`, `DetailsSupportFragment`, `VerticalSupportFragment`.